Rik280491/Mod5SignsProject-Frontend/README.md

 * Authentication using BCrypt and JSON Web Tokens (JWT)
 * TensorFlow toxicity library used to prevent users uploading rude words.
 * Checks against a dictionary API to ensure word being uploaded exists.
 * Users can upload videos for a new or existing sign.
 Users can delete their own uploads.
+* Could be utilised as an educational tool for hearing users.

 **Built with**